 - 30 further points from EPOL, EPSY, FEDU, KURA or PSYC 300-399

-Information about postgraduate study for Education and Psychology can be found on the Faculty of Humanities and Social Sciences website.
+Information about postgraduate study for Education and Psychology can be found at Postgraduate Study.

 Please note: A BA major in Education and Psychology does not fulfil the prerequisites for entry to Psychology for Honours.

 For information about postgraduate study in Educational Psychology contact:

 You can order more information on this subject using our Request for Study Material form.

 Victoria's Student Recruitment, Admission and Orientation Office offers advice on courses and help with planning your degree.

 Education courses are taught in the Faculty of Education.

 Psychology courses are taught within the School of Psychology, Floors 3, 4, 5 and 6, Easterfield Building.School of Psychology—Te Kura Matai Hinengaro

 Reception Level 6, Easterfield Building